w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 ![The long tail](img/phdslides_18.png)

-The highest value does not come from the small set of highly popular items, but from the long list of niche items
+The highest value does not come from the small set of highly popular items, but from the long list of niche items.

 * Put together, the _insignificant_ data is actually the most valuable
 * The inverse of the 80-20 Pareto rule
     - Pareto principle (80/20 rule): 20% of the causes generate 80% of the value, suggesting focus on the main drivers.
     - Long Tail model: the accumulation of many niche elements outweighs the mainstream.
-    - Applications (e.g., Amazon): collecting as much data as possible enable greater customer satisfaction and higher overall value.
+    - Applications (e.g., Amazon): collecting as much data as possible enables greater customer satisfaction and higher overall value.

 # Bigger = Smarter (?)

-Getting value from data is not (only) a matter of storage
+Getting value from data is not (only) a matter of storage.

 * Any example?